-Still, by telling a superhero story directly linked to the African American experience, Choker and his team have created something different to every other comic book adaptation out there, pushing the genre in a new direction and putting out the most important work that Marvel Studios has produced since last year’s Jessica Jones.
+Still, by telling a superhero story directly linked to the Black experience, Choker and his team have created something different from every other comic book adaptation out there.
+Indeed, Luke Cage Season 1 pushes the superhero genre in a refreshing new direction and is Marvel Studios’ most important effort since last year’s Jessica Jones.

-Luke Cage picks up with that show left off, with the super strong, bulletproof Cage (Mike Colter) having swapped his Hell’s Kitchen digs for a pad in Harlem.
+Luke Cage picks up where Jessica Jones left off: with the super strong, bulletproof Luke Cage (Mike Colter) swapping his Hell’s Kitchen digs for a pad in Harlem.